 Another big chunk of DuckDuckGo’s revenue comes from the affiliate commission it receives whenever a user clicks on a product and ends up buying it.

-DuckDuckGo works together with the likes of Amazon, eBay, and other partners to promote products on their behalf.
+DuckDuckGo mostly works together with eBay (and a few other partners) to promote products on their behalf.

 For certain queries, predominantly product-focused ones, a selection area will appear that allows you to select and buy products from these partners.

 For DuckDuckGo to make money, the product has to be bought within the so-called attribution window.

 For instance, the user would have to make a purchase no more than 24 hours after initially clicking on the ad.

 With some partners, DuckDuckGo would even get paid if the user ends up buying a different product that he/she initially clicked on (a concept called cross-order attribution).

 If the user ends up buying a product, DuckDuckGo receives a percentage of the overall order volume.

 The actual percentage is oftentimes dependent on the category (for instance, fashion products pay out significantly more than electronic items) as well as the negotiated rates.

 Launched in March 2020, Tracker Radar is a continuously updated data set about hidden trackers that companies like Google or Facebook employ.

 These trackers can pick up various data points, including a user’s shopping, browsing, location, or search history.
 From those, they can often infer your age, gender, ethnicity, interests, hobbies, and many other characteristics.